 Looking for a fun way to organize your sewing table or update your home decor?
 Create appliques for terracotta pots!
-Smaller pots are the perfect size for holding all your scissors and notions on the cutting table, while adding a monogram to a potted plant is a great touch for a housewarming present!
+Smaller pots are the perfect size for holding all your scissors and notions on the cutting table while adding a monogram to a potted plant is a great touch for a housewarming present!
 Download printable instructions.

 Check out Evy's blog post about this project here.